-There are no income, capital gains, corporate, wealth, withholding, estate or inheritance taxes levied in the Cayman Islands, and the jurisdiction is widely recognised as offering a stable economic and political system.
-Accordingly, a fear of future tax uncertainty in the Cayman Islands rarely plays into tax and estate planning.
-A trustee of a trust that satisfies the conditions set out in sections 73 to 86 of the Trusts Law (2018 Revision) can apply for such trust to be registered as an exempted trust with the Registrar of Trusts.
+A trustee of a trust that satisfies the conditions set out in Sections 73 to 86 of the Trusts Law (2020 Revision) can apply for such trust to be registered as an exempted trust with the Registrar of Trusts.
 The register is not open to public inspection.

-On payment of a fee, the Financial Secretary may provide an undertaking to the trustee of an exempted trust that no law imposing any income, capital gains or estate tax that comes into effect over a period not less than 50 years from the date of creation of the exempted trust will apply to any property in or income arising in such exempted trust.
+On payment of a fee, the Financial Secretary may provide an undertaking to the trustee of an exempted trust.
+The undertaking provides that no law imposing any income, capital gains or estate tax that comes into effect over a period not less than 50 years from the date of creation of the exempted trust, will apply to any property in or income arising in such exempted trust.

-1.3 Transparency and Increased Global Reporting
+1.3 Transparency and Increased Global Reporting Common Reporting Standard

-The Cayman Islands is an 'early adopter' of the Common Reporting Standard (CRS) and, as such, CRS regulations were issued in October 2015 and again in December 2016 to effect the implementation of the OECD Standard for Automatic Exchange of Financial Account Information.
+The Cayman Islands is an "early adopter" of the Common Reporting Standard (CRS).
+As such, CRS regulations were issued in October 2015 and again in December 2016 to effect the implementation of the OECD Standard for Automatic Exchange of Financial Account Information.